Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Case Study - Online Grocery Delivery in Kitchener-Waterloo

 The results presented in Table \ref{tab:timeWindowAnalysis} and Figure \ref{fig:routes_winter} reflect the trade-off between timely service and operational flexibility.
 Under the 2-hours setting, customers that are geographically close might book time slots that are very far away from each other.
 In that case, an EV cannot always wait at a customer's location until the beginning of the time slot of the nearest customer.
 Instead, the EV will travel to a customer that is relatively distant but with a time slot starting earlier, leaving the nearest customer to be served by another EV.
 When a 3-period time window is used, more EVs are able to serve the customers in an order based on their geographical locations.
 As shown in Figure \ref{fig:routes_winter}, two EVs have to travel to Cambridge under the 2-periods setting, while only one has to do so under the other two settings.
 The increased flexibility leads to a decrease in the total travel distance from over $210$ kilometers in the 2-hours setting to around $150$ kilometers in the 3-period setting.
 The driving distance decreases to $131.81$ kilometers for the case of no time window constraints.

 In terms of charging and discharging activities, intuitively the fleet has the greatest flexibility in scheduling discharging in the case where no time windows are used.
 In both winter and summer, the fleet is able to discharge for $12$ hours in total during the planning horizon.
-For the ``3-period'' case, the fleet performs 9 hours of discharging, while for the 2-hours time windows, the fleet performs $6$ hours of discharging in summer, and $7$ hours in winter.
-As a consequence, as shown in Table \ref{tab:timeWindowAnalysis}, the cost of electricity is $\cent184.90$ and $\cent164.09$ for summer and winter respectively under the 2-hours setting.
-A profit of $\cent117.36$ and $\cent111.53$ is generated when not time windows are enforced in summer and winter, respectively.
-This difference can be seen as the price of providing ``timely service'' delivery.
+For the ``3-period'' case, the fleet performs 9 hours of discharging, while for the 2-hour time windows, the fleet performs $6$ hours of discharging in summer, and $7$ hours in winter.
+As a consequence, as shown in Table \ref{tab:timeWindowAnalysis}, the cost of electricity is $1.85$ dollars and $1.64$ dollars for summer and winter respectively under the 2-hours setting.
+A profit of $1.17$ dollars and $1.12$ dollars is generated when no time windows are enforced in summer and winter, respectively.
+This difference can be seen as the price of providing ``timely service'' delivery. {